rbhati1997/e-commerce/README.md

 Django Ecommerce
 -
 This is an ecommerce website built with Django.
 The website displays products.
-Users can add and remove products to/from their cart while also specifying the quantity of each item.
+Users can add and remove products to/from their cart.
+User can also order item.

 Built with
 -